Proof complexity of positive branching programs: Preliminaries on proof complexity and branching programs

 A comprehensive introduction to (variants of) branching programs and their underlying theory can be found in, e.g., \cite{Weg00:bps-and-bdds}.

-\begin{example} [OBDD for 2-out-of-4 Exact] The 2-out-of-4 Exact function, which returns 1 just if precisely two of its four arguments are 1, is computed by the branching program in \cref{fig:exact-obdd-4-2}. $0$-edges are indicated dotted and $1$-edges are indicated solid, a convention that we adopt throughout this work.
+\begin{example} [2-out-of-4 Exact] The 2-out-of-4 Exact function, which returns 1 when precisely two of its four arguments are 1, is computed by the branching program in \cref{fig:exact-obdd-4-2}. $0$-edges are indicated dotted and $1$-edges are indicated solid, a convention that we adopt throughout this work.
 Formally, each $0$-leaf corresponds to the same sink.

 Note that this program is deterministic: there is exactly one 0-edge and one 1-edge outgoing from each non-sink node.
 It is also \emph{ordered}: all the variables appear in the same order in each path.
-Thus its semantics may be verified by checking that every path leading to the 1-sink has exactly two 1-edges and vice versa. \end{example}
+Its semantics may be verified by checking that every path leading to the 1-sink has exactly two 1-edges and vice versa. \end{example}